Introduction

 What Happens After Treatment?

 Patients return to the vein clinic in one week following the UGS procedure.
-At this follow-up appointment, focused ultrasound is performed to ensure that the treatment was successful.
+At this follow-up appointment, a focused ultrasound is performed to ensure that the treatment is successful.

 How Effective is Ultrasound Guided Sclerotherapy?